awesomeeng/zephjs/docs/API.md

 **Kind**: global function
 **Summary**: Definition Method to provide HTML content to a component when it is created.
-The HTML provided becomes the content of the new element's Shadow DOM (and is refered to through this documentation as "the content").
+The HTML provided becomes the content of the new element's Shadow DOM (and is referred to through this documentation as "the content").

-The html() Definition Method can take either a url or relative filename or the actual HTML as string content. if a url or relative filename is given, ZephJS will download that url content, if possible, and use that as the content.
-This allows developers to separate thier HTML from the Component Definition JavaScript.
+The html() Definition Method can take either a url or relative filename or the actual HTML as string content.
+If a url or relative filename is given, ZephJS will download that url content, if possible, and use that as the content.
+This allows developers to separate their HTML from the Component Definition JavaScript.

 Each call to the html() Definition Method will be appended together